 You can install WordPress locally on a computer and use it as you can use it on a web host.
 In this article, I have explained how to run WordPress locally using some free applications available online.
-This guide is applicable to run WordPress on all the popular operating systems out there.
+This guide is applicable to running WordPress on all the popular operating systems out there.

-The offline WordPress installation will help anyone to get the hands dirty (testing) before working on a live WordPress site.
+The offline WordPress installation will help anyone to get their hands dirty (testing) before working on a live WordPress site.
 You can install as many as WordPress and customize these, test different aspects.

 Here you will learn the step-by-step processes on three popular applications (XAMPP, WAMP, and MAMP) to install WordPress.
 You can choose any application out of these three.

 Run WordPress using XAMP on local computer

 XAMPP is the most popular application to run WordPress on a local computer.
 You can install it on a Windows computer, on a MAC, also on a Linux computer.
 The setup of XAMPP is very simple, just like any other application.
 Follow the steps below for a complete guide on running WordPress using XAMPP on a local computer.

 Step 1, get the XAMPP installer from its official website.
 Select the one which is compatible with the operating system your computer is running on.

 Step 2, run the installer with the default settings.
 You can change the installation folder at the time of installation.
 By default it will be installed on the C drive, a folder with the name of xampp will be created.

 Step 3, start the XAMPP Control panel after its installation.
 Here you need to start Apache and MySQL to run WordPress.
 Apache will act as a communicator between the browsers and the web server, and MySQL will handle the database part.